raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 2. Model Implementation (Naive Bayes and RNN/LSTM)

 #### Pre-Processing Layer
-There are two implementations so, I have abstracted common operations in a separate python file, Imdb.py.
+There are two implementations; so I have abstracted common operations in a separate python file, Imdb.py.
 Some of the operations are:

-clean_text(review): Takes a particular review and removes punctuation, numbers and special characters.
-Also convert all chars to lower case. remove_stop_words(review): Takes a particular review and removes all stop words by using Python's NLTK library.
-It removes only English stop words as we are dealing with English text. stemmerize(review): STEMMER helps to reduce the vocabulary size drastically by treating similar words like love, lovely, loves as same.
+- clean_text(review): Takes a particular review and removes punctuation, numbers and special characters.
+Also convert all chars to lower case.
+- remove_stop_words(review): Takes a particular review and removes all stop words by using Python's NLTK library.
+It removes only English stop words as we are dealing with English text.
+- stemmerize(review): STEMMER helps to reduce the vocabulary size drastically by treating similar words like love, lovely, loves as same.

 Apart from above it also provides some reusable methods.
-Methods in Imdb.py are documented properly.
+Imdb.py is documented properly.

 #### Model Implementation
 The project contains two notebooks files one for each approach.
 For the first benchmarking approach, I have used Naive Bayes and it's implemented